-- they fulfil the basic requirements as set out in the remaining eligibility criteria. - they carry out activities that are for the benefit of the regions in the NWE Programme area.
+- they are competent in their scope of action for certain parts of the eligible area, e.g., federal, or regional ministries, federal agencies, national research bodies which are registered outside the programme area etc. - they fulfil the basic requirements as set out in the remaining eligibility criteria. - they carry out activities that are for the benefit of the regions in the NWE Programme area.